interglobalvision/text-adventure/story.md

 T H A T I
 S T O R N

-And it takes you a moment to decifer but then recognize it reads as, "MIND REBORN BY SKY THAT IS TORN".
+And it takes you a moment to decifer but then recognize it reads as, 'MIND REBORN BY SKY THAT IS TORN'.
 To you this reads like a line from a poem or a song.
 But then you remember the magic golden fingers of the golden hand and think the text is also like a spell.

 *go to [11]*

 ---

-###[11g] Guy de Cointet - Lady and Two Popes
+###[11g] Guy de Cointet - 'Lady and Two Popes'

 You're standing in front of a framed print of very thin lines on big white paper.
 The lines are a thicket of sharp angles and it appears to you that lines could be just one line crossing over itself many times at different angles.
 'But of course not, there are many endings,' you think to yourself.